 I was 36 when I got divorced.
-I felt old.
+It felt so old.
 I had been in a relationship since I was 16 years old, so I guess it was the 20 years that made me feel old.

 When I climbed out of my protective shell and took a look at what was happening around me, I realised half the people my age hadn’t even been married yet!

 I wasn’t old.
 I was in the best years of my life.
 How exciting!
 And better yet, I looked better than I ever did in those previous years. 😉

 These lies came crowding in like a machine gun sending bullets, one after the other.
 Some were silly, some were serious, but all were not the end of the world.
 For example –